25 simple ways to cut the cost of owning and running a car as a younger driver

 Hitting the road for the first time and looking to drive costs down?
 We show you how

-The UK is likely to see a surge of new motorists on its roads this year due to a backlog of tests caused by the pandemic.
+The UK is likely to see a surge of new motorists on its roads in 2022 due to a backlog of tests caused by the pandemic.

-But those faced with owning and running a car for the first time in 2021 could find costs pretty overwhelming.
+But those faced with owning and running a car for the first time could find costs pretty overwhelming.

-Petrol costs are at an eight-year high right now, according to the RAC, while younger motorists continue to find themselves paying significantly more than the average motorist for insurance.
+Petrol costs are at a record high right now, according to the RAC, while younger motorists continue to find themselves paying significantly more than the average motorist for insurance.
 As insurers view new drivers as a high-risk group – more likely to be involved in a serious road accident – they charge them more for cover.